The Siberian Tiger – the silent master of distance

 When he jumps, he covers over six meters in one leap.

-It can reach up to five meters vertically.
+Vertically, it can reach up to five meters .

-It's like jumping onto a third-floor balcony in one step.
+It's like jumping onto the third-floor balcony in one step.

-Not because he is quieter than us – but because he is complete in what he does.
+Not because he is quieter than we are – but because he is complete in what he does.

 A tiger knows no restlessness.

-A single tiger can cover up to 1,000 square kilometers – that’s more area than Berlin and Hamburg combined.
+A single tiger can claim up to 1,000 square kilometers – that's more area than Berlin and Hamburg combined.

-He travels through forests that are so vast that one could not walk through them in a week.
+He travels through forests so vast that one could not hike through them in a week.

-He knows the topography like an architect: rocks, streams, old trees.
+He knows the topography like an architect: rocks, watercourses, old trees.

 Every mark, every scratching post, every smell is part of a system that only he understands.

-When a person stands there, he stands in a realm that has long since encompassed him – like a sensor that switches on as soon as you cross the border.
+When a person stands there, they are in a realm that has long since encompassed them – like a sensor that switches on as soon as you cross the border.

-There are stories of tigers watching people in villages – not to hunt them, but out of curiosity.
+There are stories of tigers observing people in villages – not to hunt them, but out of curiosity.

-A tiger is said to have sat on a hill for hours while a lumberjack worked in the valley.
+A tiger was said to have sat on a hill for hours while a lumberjack worked in the valley.

-He never came closer, but he never left either.
+He never came closer, but he didn't move away either.

-He wanted to understand what lives there, what makes fire and considers itself the center.
+He wanted to understand what lived there, made the fire, and considered itself the center.

 This distance is symbolic.